SjamonDaal/SCMS/README.md

 * password: admin

 Reminder: It's a live development enviroment.
 When I start working on uploading files I'll change the password and stop the demo.

+### How To
+Some usefull How To things

+#### Change the Admin folder Location?
+Open the Configuration.php and change the following value to your prefered location.
+Then, rename the 'admin' folder inside the web root to your prefered location.
+<pre>$admin_location = 'admin';</pre>